 The Plant Based Nutrition movement would like to share with the community one of the many initiatives of the group called “Jumpstarts”.
 As seen in the well known documentary PlantPure Nation which can be viewed free online here, a jumpstart brings healthy plant based meals into underserved communities or those with high rates of chronic diseases and then documents the dramatic health impact they have in a short period of time.

-The PBNM has applied for its first grant through the PlantPure Oasis Jumpstart program.
-This initiative through PBNM, spearheaded by Sandra Meister, a Registered Dietitian with the School-based “Tomcat” Health Center at East Aurora High School (EAHS) in IL.
+The PBNM has applied for its first grant throught the PlantPure Oasis Jumpstart program.
+This initiative through PBNM is spearheaded by Sandra Meister, A Registered Dietitian with the School-based “Tomcat” Health Center at East Aurora High School (EAHS) in IL.

 She attended the very first Plant Based Nutrition Movement meetup in May and was introduced to Dr. Steven Lome for the first time.
 She was captivated by the details of his health journey as a Cardiologist, initially focused on fixing hearts through procedures and medication to promoting heart disease prevention through nourishing plant-based whole foods.